tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Block-List.md

 |`x-ms-lease-id:<ID>`|Optional.
 If this header is specified, the operation will be performed only if both of the following conditions are met:<br /><br /> - The blob's lease is currently active.<br />- The lease ID specified in the request matches that of the blob.<br /><br /> If this header is specified and both of these conditions are not met, the request will fail and the operation will fail with status code 412 (Precondition Failed).|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1 KB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see [About Storage Analytics Logging](About-Storage-Analytics-Logging.md) and [Azure Logging: Using Logs to Track Storage Requests](https://blogs.msdn.com/b/windowsazurestorage/archive/2011/08/03/windows-azure-storage-logging-using-logs-to-track-storage-requests.aspx).|

+ This operation also supports the use of conditional headers to execute the operation only if a specified condition is met.
+For more information, see [Specifying Conditional Headers for Blob Service Operations](Specifying-Conditional-Headers-for-Blob-Service-Operations.md).

 ### Request Body
  None.